 ORCID number: Anna Maria Berghella (0000-0002-6381-113X); Anna Aureli (0000-0003-3533-4265); Angelica Canossi (0000-0002-2790-905X); Tiziana Del Beato (0000-0002-8559-7023); Alessia Colanardi (0000-0002-1914-1407); Patrizia Pellegrini (0000-0002-2758-9391).

-Author contributions: Berghella AM designed the research, performed the statistical study, analyzed and interpreted data, wrote and reviewed the manuscript; Pellegrini P performed the analyses of phenotypic antigens, the ELISA method for cytokine determination, the acquisition of statistical data, the figures and tables and reviewed the manuscript; Aureli A performed FcγRIIa-131H/R and FcγRIIIa-158V/F polymorphism genotyping and reviewed the manuscript.
-Angelica Canossi performed KIR polymorphism genotyping; Del Beato T contributed to perform polymorphism genotyping; Colanardi A contributed to the collection of biological material; all authors read and approved the final manuscript.
+Author contributions: Berghella AM designed the research, performed the statistical study, analyzed and interpreted data and wrote and reviewed the manuscript; Pellegrini P performed the analyses of phenotypic antigens, the ELISA method for cytokine determination, the acquisition of statistical data, prepared the figures and tables and reviewed the manuscript; Aureli A performed FcγRIIa-131H/R and FcγRIIIa-158V/F polymorphism genotyping and reviewed the manuscript; Canossi A performed KIR polymorphism genotyping; Del Beato T performed polymorphism genotyping; Colanardi A collected biological material; All authors read and approved the final manuscript.

 Institutional review board statement: All subjects in this study were enrolled in the L’Aquila, Pescara and Popoli Hospitals (Italy).
 Human studies were performed in accordance with the standards of the Ethics Committee (Good clinical practice, N°18-Prot. n 43/C.E) and all persons gave their written informed consent prior to their inclusion in the study.